-Since inception, we have incurred significant operating losses.
-Our net losses were \$3.4 million for the year ended December 31, 2019 and \$874 thousand for the three months ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$11.9 million.
-To date, we have financed our operations with the proceeds raised from accredited investors in private transactions.
-We have devoted substantially all of our financial resources and efforts to research and development.
-We will incur additional losses as we continue our research and development activities, seek regulatory approvals for our product candidates, engage in clinical trials and expand our product portfolio.
+Promet Therapeutics, LLC, whose assets were acquired by Processa had an accumulated deficit of \$3.3 million incurred since its inception on August 31, 2015 through the date of acquisition on October 4, 2017.
+Subsequent to the date of acquisition, the accumulated deficit increased to approximately \$11.0 million at December 31, 2019.
+We will incur additional losses as we continue our research and development activities, seek regulatory approvals for our product candidates and engage in clinical trials.
 These losses will cause, among other things, our stockholders' equity and working capital to decrease.
 Any future earnings and cash flow from operations of our business are dependent on our ability to further develop our products and on revenues and profitability from sales of products or successful joint venture relationships.